 As required under California's Medi-Cal 2020 Demonstration, DHCS engaged an independent evaluator (the Rand Corporation) to conduct a midpoint and final evaluation of the GPP in accordance with the CMS-approved evaluation plan.
-In addition, the state has successfully produced the required Uncompensated Care Reports as specified in the Medi-Cal 2020 STCs.

 In its final evaluation report, released in 2019, the Rand Corporation found that the GPP has been successful in incentivizing a shift toward more value-based cost-effective care for the uninsured.